 At least 12 session-hours must be selected from the Mechanical Engineering list.
-The remaining ones may be taken from years 3 or 4 of other courses in the School, provided that pre- and corequisites can be satisfied.
-A student with a good academic record may be permitted to choose some post-graduate subjects as Technical
+The remaining 9 session hours may be taken from years 3 or 4 of other courses in the School, provided that pre- and corequisites can be satisfied.
+A student with a good academic record may be permitted to choose some post-graduate subjects as Technical Electives with the approval of the Head of School.

-Electives.
 Express approval is also required for the selection of a subject from outside the School and such choice will normally be limited to three session-hours.
 The selection of certain subjects or combinations of subjects might require the approval of the Head of School as will any variation from the foregoing guidelines.

 It is unlikely that all of the Technical Electives listed below can be offered each year.
-Those to be made available are decided on the basis of staff availability demand.
+Those to be made available are decided on the basis of staff availability and demand.
 Students are advised in September of each year which Technical Electives will be offered in the following year.

-Н PW

-Applied Mech anics S1 S2
+Applied Mech anics S 51 S2

 MECH4301 Plane Mechanism Kinematics 3 or 3

 MECH4310 Advanced Vibration Analysis 3 or 3

 MECH4321 Engineering Noise 1 3 0

 MECH4322 Engineering Noise 2 0 3

 MECH4361 Lubrication 0 3

 MECH4400 Fracture Mechanics 3 or 3

 MECH4410 Engineering Applications of

 Finite Elements 3 or 3

 MECH4420 Plates and Shells 3 or 3

+MECH4440 Theory of Plasticity 3 or 3

 Design

 MECH4110 Design Project 3 3

 MECH4120 Design Technology 3 0

 MECH4130 Computer-Aided Engineering

 Design 0 3

 MECH4131 Advanced CAD Modelling and

 Applications 3 or 3

 MECH4140 Design Activity: Morphology,

-1450114450 Strategies and Tools 3 or 3
+Strategies and Tools 3 or 3

-MECH4150 Design and Maintenance • or 3
+MECH4150 Design and Maintenance

+of Components 3 or 3

-MECH4160 of Components Design and Management of 3 or 3
+MECH4160 Design and Management of

-MECH4160 Large Systems 3 or 3
+Large Systems 3 or 3

-• , 3 013

-ermal Engineering
+Fluid and The rmal Engineering

 MECH4610 Advanced Fluid Dynamics 3 or 3

-MECH4690 Special Fluid Mechanics Elective or 3
+MECH4690 Special Fluid Mechanics Elective 3 or 3

 MECH4700 Turbomachines and Engines 3 or 3

 MECH4720 Solar Energy 3 or 3

 MECH4730 Multiphase Flow 3 or 3

 MECH4740 Thermal Power Plants 3 or 3

 MECH4751 Refrigeration and Air Conditioning 3 or 3

-MECH4790 Special Thermodynamics • or 3
+MECH4790 Special Thermodynamics

 Elective 3 or 3

-General ÷
+General

 MECH4020 Group Engineering Project 3 3

 MECH4800 Optimal Engineering Strategies 3 0

-Recommended External Technical Electives
+Possible Exte ernal Technical Electives

 MATS9530 Materials Engineering 3 or 3

 SAFE9213 Introduction to Safety

-Engineering M
+Engineering (M) 3 0